dbroeglin/NetScaler/TESTING.md

     $Nsip       = "172.16.124.11"
     $DefaultGw  = "172.16.124.1"

-### Download & License

-1. Go to https://www.citrix.com/lp/try/netscaler-vpx-platinum.html to generate a license.
-1. Go to https://www.citrix.com/content/citrix/en_us/account/toolbox/manage-licenses/allocate.html to activate the license with the NetScaler _Host ID_.
-1. Download the license file and save it as license.lic
-1. Download the VPX package for your target hypervisor

 ### VMWare Fusion

 The following setup instructions assume MacOSX with VMWare Fusion, but it can easily be adjusted to your own environment.

-1. Download _NetScaler VPX Express_ from https://www.citrix.com/downloads/netscaler-adc/ (a
+1. Download _NetScaler VPX Express_ from https://www.citrix.com/lp/secure/try/download-citrix-networking-vpx-platinum.html (a
 log in is required, just create a Citrix account)
 1. Unzip the downloaded file:
         unzip -x NSVPX-ESX-11.0-69.12_nc.zip -d NSVPX-ESX-11.0-69.12_nc